Frequently asked questions

 Cannot connect to the Docker daemon at unix://.orbstack/run/docker.sock

-This error means that Docker is trying to use OrbStack when it's not running.
+This error means that the Docker client is trying to use OrbStack when it's not running.
 Start OrbStack to fix it.

 If you just uninstalled OrbStack